gpdowney/lightweightLSAT/docs/donate.md

-# Support this project
+# Support this Project

-The lightweight LSAT is completely and permanently free.
+*The lightweight LSAT* is completely and permanently free.
-The content is open source, hosted on [GitHub] and licensed under [Creative Commons BY-SA 4.0][license] so you can freely (non-commercially) reuse it.
+The content is open source, hosted on [GitHub] and licensed under [Creative Commons BY-SA 4.0][license] so you can freely reuse it.

 There's no catch, no upsell, no paywalls, no ads, no data collection.
 And, I can't take your money for tutoring because I'm retired from LSAT teaching.